Vantage West Home

 How are alternative payment options different than e-commerce?

 Alternative methods of payment (AMOPs) are payment options other than cash.
 They can include credit or debit cards, cryptocurrencies, virtual wallets, payment apps, and loyalty program rewards or points.
-Apple Pay, Google Pay, Venmo, and PayPal are some of the most well-known AMOPs.
+Apple Pay, Google Wallet, Venmo, and PayPal are some of the most well-known AMOPs.
 Accepting them can be part of your e-commerce strategy, but also accepting AMOPs in your physical location provides flexibility to your customers.

 You don’t have to jump into AMOPs by offering the ability to pay with all of them.
 Alternative payment methods vary in popularity according to business location, target customer, and consumer preferences.
 I recommend conducting market research and really getting to know your customers’ needs, then choosing one or two AMOPs to offer, as you begin your AMOP integration.
 The goal is to make doing business with you as convenient and natural as possible, removing hindrances for your customers, serving their needs, and increasing your cash flow.